efnats/chiagarden/README.md

 Chiagarden is a collection of tools designed to help you build, manage, and maintain a Chia PoST (Proof of Space and Time) farm on a linux based system.
 These tools make it easy to prepare and mount your hard disks, and manage your plots for your farm.

-Have you typed your individual disk paths one too many times?
-Plots missing?
-Are you just done with searching the one typo you made in fstab?
-If yes, then this is for you.
-The general concept is to uniquely label drives with a certain pattern (for example CHIA-[SERIALNR]) which then makes it very easy for later processing.
+If you agree that typing disk paths is a job you shouldn't be doing, then this is for you. chiagarden lets you uniquely label drives with a certain pattern (for example CHIA-[SERIALNR]) which then makes it very easy for later processing.

 With that said, you can still use most of these tools without (re)labelling your drives.